-Graduates with public health degrees from Utah State University earn top salaries in their field.
 At least 94.0% of the professors at USU work full time, so they have lots of time to focus on their students.
+About 85.0% of applicants send ACT scores, with the typical score in the 24 range.
 Take a virtual tour to know more about USU's campus.

 Every student who is interested in Horticulture has to look into Brigham Young University - Provo.
 Located in Provo, Utah, this university is best suited for students who blossom in an urban atmosphere.

 This school appeals to the best of the best; the typical SAT score of applicants is about 1,255.
 This school also has graduate degree programs for students who need to proceed after earning a bachelor's degree.
 For details, check out the college scorecard.